splinterstice/noctipede/README.md

-# Noctipede - Deep Web Analysis System
+# Noctipede - Darknet Analysis System

 A modular, scalable system for crawling, analyzing, and reporting on deep web content with advanced AI-powered content moderation capabilities.